A Survey of PPG's Application in Authentication: Research Gaps and Future Work

 \subsection{Challenges in User Authentication}

-The first challenge for user authentication is \textbf{signal quality}.
-Since PPG is a physiological signal, it is subject to constant changes under various factors.
-This variation may trigger potential vulnerabilities in the authentication.
-Therefore, it is important to study the persistence and robustness to changes of PPG signals in massage authentication applications.
-It also poses a significant challenge to signal quality.
-The quality of PPG signals is affected by the following two aspects:
+The first challenge for PPG-based user authentication is \textbf{signal quality}.
+As PPG is a physiological signal, PPG signals' quality is subject to persistent changes under various factors.
+The variation may exaggerate potential vulnerabilities of the authentication application.
+The signal quality may be affected in the following two aspects:

-\textbf{The influence of intrinsic factors}: PPG acts as a physiological signal that changes over time.
-Most existing studies investigate the single session (continuous signal measurements during the same period).
-In practical applications, many scenarios are cross-session (Enrollment and authentication phases in different sessions) \cite{Hwang9130730,Hwang9052394,Lovisotto9150630,Hwang9413906,sancho2017photoplethysmographic}.
-The performance of cross-sessions in their results is worse than that of single sessions.
-It suggests that the current approach is not robust to the change of PPG signals as time varies.
-In addition, the effect of emotion on the PPG signals is also significant.
-The influence of emotions in certain situations can help us resist illegal certifications like enforcing a convict to authenticate.
-When we are anxious to authenticate, the influence of emotions is negative.
-In studies of the effect of emotion on PPG signals, video or game is currently used to stimulate participants' emotions.
-This method consists of many uncontrollable parameters.
-Through the participants' descriptions, we cannot objectively determine the true emotions because it leads to a large amount of possible misinformation in the data.
-For intrinsic influences, we can explore features that are insensitive to time and mood changes.
-Although the deep learning-based approach eliminates the need for manual feature extraction and automatically extracts the information needed for the task from the PPG signal, it requires a large amount of training data.
+\begin{itemize} \item[] \textbf{The influence of intrinsic factors}: PPG changes over time, implying the necessity to consider single or multiple authentication sessions.
+Most existing studies investigate the single session when continuous signals are measured simultaneously.
+However, in practical applications, many scenarios are cross-session when the enrollment and authentication phases occur across different sessions \citep{Hwang9052394,Lovisotto9150630,sancho2017photoplethysmographic}.

+The performance of cross-sessions in authentication results is worse than that of single session \citep{Hwang9130730, Hwang9413906}.
+It indicates that the current approach is not robust to the change of PPG signals as time varies.
+Furthermore, human emotional changes significantly impact the PPG signals.
+The influence of emotions in certain situations can help resist unauthorized certifications like enforcing a convict to authenticate.
+When the user is anxious to authenticate, the influence of emotions is counter-productive.
+In studies of the effect of emotion on PPG signals, watching a video or playing a game is investigated to stimulate participants' emotions.
+However, watching videos and playing games introduce many uncontrollable parameters, resulting in unreproducible results and conclusions.
+We cannot objectively determine their true emotions through the participants' descriptions, so significant misinformation may be present in the collected data.